fslev/json-compare/README.md

 JSONCompare.assertEquals(expected, actual);
 ```

-With JSONCompare you can check for extra JSON values or fields by using the power of `regex` and `DO NOT MATCH` use case
+Check for extra JSON values or fields by using the power of `regex` and `DO NOT MATCH` use case
 ```javascript
 String expected = "{\"b\":\"val1\",\"a\":\"val2\",\"!.*\":\".*\"}";
 String actual = "{\"a\":\"val2\",\"b\":\"val1\"}";